 Painting your home is always a hassle.
-If you paint more than one room, how do you know whether it’s safe to sleep in a room you’ve just painted?
+If you paint more than one room, how do you know whether sleeping in a room you’ve just painted is safe?

 You can sleep in a room you’ve just painted if you take the proper precautions.
 You need to let the paint dry totally, as well as air out the room.
 If you don’t, the paint fumes can be harmful to your health.